 The AGC Group will investigate all reports fairly and thoroughly and will take appropriate actions.
-The company will make every reasonable effort to treat your identity as confidential to the extent practicable in conducting its investigation and as appropriate under the law.
-The same applies if you ask the company to treat information that you provide as confidential.
+If you identify yourself when making a report, you may ask that the company treat your identity as confidential.
+The company will make every reasonable effort to do so to the extent practicable in conducting its investigation and as appropriate under the law.
+The same applies if you ask the company to treat information that you provide as confidential-regardless of whether you have identified yourself or submitted your report anonymously.